Polatat/Python_project_group4/README.md

 **Quality score Filtering:** Eliminate sequences that do not meet a minimum average quality score.
 The default is 20.

-**Sequence Length Filtering:** This filter Eliminates sequences that do not meet the minimum sequence length, which is 50 by default.
+**Sequence Length Filtering:** Eliminates sequences that do not meet the minimum sequence length, which is 50 by default.

 **GC Content Filtering:** Eliminate sequences that have a GC percentage above or below the appropriate range.
 The default range is between 30 % and 60%.